Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Structure of a VOLUME

 A Volume consists of metadata files and blocks.
-Blocks have a block size of up to 10mb.
 Every VOLUME has a metadata file at VOLUME/index which is the starting point and contains references to other objects.
+All file names except for the index file are UUIDs.

 All mtime values are seconds since epoch in UTC.